astronomer/docs/astro/environment-variables.md

 description: Overview of environment variables on Astro
 ---

 On Astro, an _Environment Variable_ is a key-value configuration stored in a configuration file that applies to a specific Deployment.
-You can use environment variables to configure custom environment variables for your Deployment, customize core settings of Airflow and its pre-installed providers, or store Airflow connections and variables.
+You can use environment variables to configure custom environment variables for your Deployment, customize core settings of [Apache Airflow®](https://airflow.apache.org) and its pre-installed providers, or store Airflow connections and variables.

 Some scenarios where you might use environment variables in your Deployment include: